-The implausibility of Strong Conceptual may explain why two of the most influential philosophers who discussed supervenience in ethics - R. M. Hare (1984, 4) and Simon Blackburn (cf. the ‘ban on mixed worlds in 1985, 134, and the contrast between ‘supervenience’ and ‘necessity’ in 1984, 183–4.)—seemed to accept something like weak but not strong conceptual supervenience of the ethical.
+The implausibility of Strong Conceptual may explain why two of the most influential philosophers who discussed supervenience in ethics —R. M. Hare (1984, 4) and Simon Blackburn (cf. 1985, 134, and the contrast between ‘supervenience’ and ‘necessity’ in 1984, 183–4.)—seemed to accept something like weak but not strong conceptual supervenience of the ethical.

-However, as noted above, it appears that we have reason to accept something stronger than weak ethical supervenience.
+However, as noted above, it appears that we have reason to accept something stronger than weak ethical supervenience (Shoemaker 1987, 440–1; for dissent see Miller 2017).
 It is thus worth considering alternatives that capture that strength without succumbing to the difficulties facing Strong Conceptual.
 One way to avoid the problem is to interpret the first necessity operator in Strong as conceptual, while leaving the second operator as metaphysical:

 This avoids the implausible implications that Strong Conceptual has: Strong Mixed says only that it is a conceptual truth that a certain base property (we may not know which) covaries with each ethical property.

 Note that Strong Mixed is only one possible mixed-modality supervenience thesis: one could reinterpret either necessity operator, to produce one of a wide variety of possible mixed ethical supervenience theses.
 For example, the second necessity operator could be interpreted as normative (rather than metaphysical) necessity.
 Such mixed modality theses have not yet been seriously explored.